 - “You cleaned up all your clothes so you can find them.
 That was so helpful!”

 - “You put all your toys away so we won’t trip on them and your room can look nice.
 That was so helpful!”

-When I am super positive and complimentary, my 4 and 5 year old can turn a messy bedroom into a pristine haven in no time at all.
+When I am super positive and complimentary, not only do my 4 and 5 year old ditch any bad attitudes, but they can clean a messy bedroom in no time at all.

-We put toys that have not been picked up when they were supposed to be picked up in “toy jail”.
-These items go in a big clear plastic container that lives in a high shelf in my closet and my kids have to do various chores to earn their toys back.
+As we were teaching our kid to pick up after themselves, we instituted “toy jail”.
+Meaning that items that don’t get picked up were placed in a big clear plastic container stored in a high (and unreachable) shelf in my closet.
+And my kids had to do various chores to earn their toys back.